uJenDev/tenderBot/README.md

 in the report created by me and my project group.
 I do not recommend using the code outside of your local machine before reading said report.
-I do not take any responsibility for the harm caused by robots to any living beings or material things.
+I do not take any responsibility for the harm caused to any living beings or material property as a result of using this code.

 # NOTE:
 Before using you need to create the database using